If you’ve been in the sports card collecting hobby for any length of time, chances are you’ve heard of the phrase ‘rookie card’.

 It all depends on the demand from collectors, and some sports cards that are not rookie cards are very popular.

 In recent times, it’s also more common for manufacturers to release highly limited and numbered sets.
 Cards are often numbered 1/10, for example, meaning there’s only 10 of that particular card printed.
-Often they can be autographed or include part of a match worn jersey from that player – an example of that is with the Panini Obsidian soccer card sets.
-The scarcity mixed with the appeal of an autograph, for example, can make the values of these cards very high.
+Often they can be autographed or include part of a match worn jersey from that player – an extreme example of high-end and premium sports card, that hold a lot of value regardless of the year is the Panini National Treasures brand.
+The scarcity mixed with the appeal of an autograph and patch (and brand prestige), for example, can make the values of these cards very high.

 So, hopefully that helps answer some questions around rookie cards, particularly if you’re just starting out in the hobby.
 I’d always advise research before buying or selling rookie cards to make sure you know it’s true current value.